 4. Use mnemonics if you need them.
 More about this in the linked article.
 Don’t be afraid of mnemonics in learning vocabulary.
 They have a long history in classical Western scholarship.
 They “pin” words into place in your mind and fall away when you no longer need them.
 But they can really help with new words.

 5. Learn Kanji with words.
 This is really an article in itself but I mention it here.
 Don’t try to “learn kanji” in the abstract, but do learn them along with the words you encounter.
 Break them down into their components and make little stories for them (unless you don’t need to.
 Some folks I know are visual-kanji wizards.
 Lucky them!)
 Either way, kanji are vital to Japanese vocabulary.
 They may look scary but they are really little darlings and will soon become your friends.
 Believe it or not, they make Japanese vocabulary much easier in the long run.

 6. Don’t go overboard with Anki.
 You don’t need to enter every unknown word even though you will be entering a lot at first.
 But don’t choke yourself.
-Use judgement and avoid words that are not likely to recur much.
+Use judgment and avoid words that are not likely to recur much.
 Remember that Rikaisama also conveniently includes word frequency information (update: Yomichan‘s Innocent Corpus now does the same job).
 You shouldn’t get number-bound but it is a guideline to bear in mind (as is the likelihood of a word to reappear in the material you are reading).
 You will pick up some words without Anki.